LRT in

 Route Details

-Fenced ROW parallel to freight line (7 grade crossings)
+Right of way Fenced right of way parallel to freight line with 7 grade crossings

 Tunnelled downtown